esm-dev/modern-monaco/README.md

 ### Pre-loading Language Grammars

-By default, esm-monaco loads the language grammars when a specific language mode is attached in the editor.
-You can also pre-load the language grammars by adding the `langs` option to the `lazy`, `init`, or `hydrate` function.
+By default, esm-monaco loads language grammars when a specific language mode is attached in the editor.
+You can also pre-load language grammars by adding the `langs` option to the `lazy`, `init`, or `hydrate` function.

 ```js
 lazy({